tiagocinto/flask-gcp-cd-demo/README.md

-# Python CD Demo
+# Python's Flask CD Demo
-This is a sample repo to assist continuous delivery (CD) projects using python over GCP cloud environment.
-Based on https://github.com/noahgift/flask-hello-coursera and https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/appengine/standard_python3/hello_world.
+This is a sample repo to assist continuous delivery (CD) python's flask projects over the GCP cloud environment (App Engine).
+Based on https://github.com/noahgift/flask-hello-coursera and https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/appengine/standard_python3/.

-### Briefings  ###
+### General info ###
 For better integration, use Google Cloud Shell (create a new project).

 ### Running this project  ###